argumatronic/hands-on-haskell-meetups/todo/README.md

   * Run `database.sql` on your MySQL database server
 * Step 6: Implement listing tasks from the database
 * Step 7: Implement creating a new task in the database
+* Step 8: Implement deleting a task from the database